HP 9000 720, 730 and 750 Workstations

 .

-The cases were very solid and used interlocking modules, sliders, for I/O components such as storage, which connected to the main I/O board with a short external cable.
+The solid cases were built with interlocking sliders for I/O components such as storage, connected to the main I/O board with a short external cable.

 720 and 730 share the same backplane and I/O board which could be upgraded through the exchange of the CPU system board.

-HP 9000 720, 730 and 750 were widely used by the US Navy through the TAC-3 (Tactical Advanced Computer) framework for military applications, including electronic intelligence gathering (ELINT).
+HP 9000 720, 730 and 750 were widely used by the US Navy through the TAC-3 (Tactical Advanced Computer) framework for military applications, including electronic intelligence gathering (ELINT), later supplanted by 735 workstations and then TAC-4.

-Later HP 9000/735 workstations share a similar case and system setup as the Snakes: 720 and 730 CPU and I/O boards can be swapped for 735 boards for a system upgrade, and vice versa (735 I/O boards do not work with 720 CPU boards).
+The follow-on HP 9000 735 workstations from 1992 share a similar case and system setup as the Snakes.
+720 and 730 CPU and I/O boards could be swapped for 735 boards as system upgrade, and vice versa.

 - HP 9000 720 were introduced in 1991 for $15,890